moemoe89/btc/README.md

 ### Postman

 There's some issue when importing to Postman.
-Basically we need to do the same things like bloomRPC and disable the validate import.
+Basically we need to do the same things like BloomRPC and disable the validate import.

 ```protobuf
 import "proto/entity.proto";